pacdew/We-Learnen/README.md

   - learned some basics about nodejs and how it is different to running javascript within a browser
   - https://nodejs.org/dist/latest-v12.x/docs/api/ is a great reference to many functions that I can use and how I can use them
   - I plan to keep on working on nodejs with html, javasctipt, and node integration.

+5/7/2020 - inspiration
+  - I have an idea of what to make with the application, I'm going to make a shopping list that can be shared between accounts.
+  - I mostly worked on javascript within html pages using node.
+Tried to create a basic set of pages that can be accessed each other.
+  - I definatly need to work with firebase and build up more of an application.
+  - Otherwise i have been quite busy with other assignments.
+I do have plans to dedicate more time to this application.